harreld/Coursera_Capstone/PopularVenueModeling.md

 After cleanup the city data consisted of the following columns: City, State, Population, Density, Latitude, and	Longitude.

 #### Venue Data
-The 75 largest cities were separated from the city data to be the population.
-For each of these cities, the Foursquare venue search API was accessed to
+The 75 largest cities were separated from the city data to be the primary data set.
+For each of these cities, the Foursquare venue search API was accessed to search for the 50 closest venues to the city's known latitude and longitude and within a 500 meter radius.
+The range and count venue limits were applied based on the Foursquare account policy limits.

-Pull and process venue data

-#### Merging Data
-top 75 cities, 50 venues nearest to city center

-City	City Latitude	City Longitude	Venue	Venue Latitude	Venue Longitude	Venue Category
+Each request had a response of structured JSON data.
+The following four values from each venue result were extracted from the JSON:
+* Venue
+* Venue Latitude
+* Venue Longitude
+* Venue Category

+These columns were joined with City Name, City Latitude, and City Longitude data into a large dataframe.

 ### Data Exploration

-viable relationships
+The gathered data was explored and visualized to gain insight into candidate independent variables that might predict the target variable of popular venue category.
+To see if location data was a viable independent variable, the cities were clustered using the k-means algorithm to see if the clusters had a location pattern.
+To explore whether population and density variables might be useful a scatter plot was created to graph top venue type by mean population and mean population density.

 #### Clustering Cities by Top Venues
 Calculate venue category frequency per city